William M. Churchwell

 William Montgomery Churchwell (February 20, 1826 – August 18, 1862) was an American politician and a member of the United States House of Representatives.
+He was a member of the Democratic Party, and as of 2025 was the last Democrat to represent the Knoxville area in the U.S. House.
 He also served as Confederate States Army officer during the American Civil War.

 Biography

 Churchwell was born near Knoxville, Tennessee in Knox County on February 20, 1826.
 He attended private schools and Emory and Henry College in Emory, Virginia from 1840 to 1843.
 He studied law, was admitted to the bar, and commenced practice in Knoxville.
 He married Martha Eleanor Deery.

 Career

 Churchwell served as one of the judges for Knox County.
 He was elected as a Democrat to the Thirty-second Congress by Tennessee's 3rd congressional district, and then by Tennessee's 2nd congressional district to the Thirty-third Congress after Tennessee had lost a district through reapportionment.
 He served from March 4, 1851 to March 3, 1853 for the 3rd district, and from March 4, 1853 to March 3, 1855 for the 2nd district.
-As of 2021, he is the most recent Democrat to represent the Tennessee 2nd District.
+As of 2024, he is the most recent Democrat to represent the Tennessee 2nd District.
 During the Thirty-third Congress, he was the chairman of the United States House Committee on Pensions and Revolutionary War Claims.

 Churchwell was later a provost marshal for the district of east Tennessee.
 During the administration of President Buchanan, he was sent on a secret mission to Mexico.
 He served in the Confederate states Army as colonel of the 34th Tennessee Infantry Regiment (4th Provisional Tennessee Infantry) during the American Civil War.